Best 5-year ARM for July charges 2.125%

-This loan also has a rate floor of 2%, meaning that no matter how far interest rates drop, this is the lowest rate you could pay.
+Your loan may also have a rate floor of perhaps 2%, meaning that no matter how far interest rates drop, this is the lowest rate you could pay.

-That means your rate could hit 4.45% when it first adjusts after five years (not bad), 6.45% at the second adjustment and max out at 8.45%.
+That means an initial 2.5% rate could hit 4.5% when it first adjusts after five years (not bad), 6.5% at the second adjustment and max out at 8.5%.

 But it's important to make sure you can still afford the monthly payments if you’re stuck with this loan for more than five years.

 At 8.5%, your monthly principal and interest payments for this loan would jump up to $769 per month for every $100,000 borrowed, or $1,538 on a $200,000 loan.